virtengine/docs.virtengine.com/_overview/welcome.md

 ### Getting Started

 Getting your private platform as service is easy with VirtEngine:

+#### Installation Methods
+1. OpenSource, requires an existing OpenNebula installation - Limited to Private Cloud Community Edition
+2. Through our Onboard Cloud SaaS offering, which will launch everything automatically in your own servers. - Licensed and Includes all VirtEngine featuers

 1. At the outset, know the [System requirements](/gettingstarted/system_requirements/)
 2. Understand the prerequisities for your [installation](/installation/prequisites/)